 - Software developers

 - Marketing manager

-- Project manager (PM)
+- Project manager

-Approximate price for web app development
+Approximate cost of web app development

 How much does a landing page cost?

 Let’s start with a simple landing page, which is usually used as an MVP.
 You can launch a landing page describing your planned service and collect sign-ups while your web platform is in development.